-Researchers involved in fraudulent use or receipt whose applications will be restricted Severit y of fraudulent use Period of application restriction (1) Personal div benefit version of funds for private 10 years 1.
+Researchers involved in fraudulent use or receipt whose applications will be restricted Severit ry of fraudulent use Period of application restriction (1) Personal di benefit version of funds for private 10 years 1.
 Researcher who perpetrated The researcher's actions are deemed to have a large social impact and be highly malicious.
-5 years fraudulent use and conspiring researchers (2) Other than (1) ii) Those other than i) and iii) 2-4 years iii) The researcher's actions are deemed to have a small social impact and be slightly malicious.
+5 years researchers (2) Other than (1) ii) Those other than i) and iii) 2-4 years iii) The researcher's actions are deemed to have a small social impact and be slightly malicious.
 1 year 2.
-Researchers who received competitive funds through falsehoods or other dishonest 5 years means and conspiring researchers 3.
-Researchers not directly involved in fraudulent use but who use the research funds in a manner infringing duty of diligence Maximum of two years and minimum of one year depending on the severity of infringement of diligence by the researcher with duty of diligence
+Researchers who received competitive funds through 5 years means and conspiring researchers Maximum of two years and 3.
+Researchers not directly involved minimum of one year in fraudulent use but who use the depending on the severity research funds in a manner of infringement of infringing duty of diligence diligence by the researcher with duty of diligence